moka-guys/genomics_server_download/README.md

 `sudo docker run --rm  -v /usr/local/src/mokaguys/logfiles:/mokaguys/logfiles -v /usr/local/src/mokaguys/dx_downloads:/mokaguys/dx_downloads -v /usr/local/src/mokaguys/.dnanexus_auth_token:/mokaguys/.dnanexus_auth_token -v /usr/local/src/mokaguys/.archerVM_pw:/mokaguys/.archerVM_pw  genomics_server_download:latest`
 (replacing the tag `latest` as required).

-The scripts should still run outside of docker but this has not been tested.
+The scripts should still run outside of docker but there is one issue when running with testing == True.
+As described below, when running in testing mode files within the logfiles/manifest_files are deleted.
+However, if these were created by docker these files are owned by root so the rm command will fail and the script will hang (we cannot run the python script as root).
+Therefore need to chown the user on these files.
 ## Running the script
 The Docker image is run hourly as a CRON job (the python script doesn't work in cron due to an issue with the pythonpath run by CRON).